fastify/fastify-autoload/README.md

 - `autoHooks` (optional) - Apply hooks from `autohooks.js` file(s) to plugins found in folder

-  Automatic hooks from `autohooks.js` files will be encapsulated with plugins.
+  Automatic hooks from `autohooks` files will be encapsulated with plugins.
 If `false`, all `autohooks.js` files will be ignored.

   ```js
   fastify.register(autoLoad, {